 They push through a set of double glass doors.
 Two agents head to the electrical room.
 Lights flicker.
 Red lights from the backup generator now illuminates the hallways.

 “Let’s put ’em on.”
 Peter says.

 The agents remove what appear to be sunglasses from their vests.
 As they put them on, a small microphone emerges from the side.
-Mainly used for infrared, they can also detect body heat, radioactivity, and be used as a mini-computer if needed, transmitting data across the lenses to be recorded and stored.
+Although mainly used for infrared, they can also detect body heat, radioactivity, and if needed, can transmit data via the lenses to be recorded and stored.

 “Continue on!
 Find my family!
 I’ll take care of the men here and meet up with you.
 You two.
 Stay with me.”

 Their opponents, also equipped with night vision goggles, open fire.
 Shots ring out as Peter and his men dive past the pillars.
 Diablo’s men move in closer, shooting one of Peter’s men in the arm as he fires back.
 Peter peeks from behind the pillar.
 It instantly shatters.
 He spins around to another, taking aim at one of the armed men, and fires.
 The bullet makes its way through the dimly lit foyer and finds its target, striking the man in the chest.
 He falls to the ground.
 Quickly eyeing his next target, he catches a man to the left of him off guard.
 The man hurries to take aim, but Peter is faster.